Hala531/data-analysis-zomato-sql/README.md

 HAVING SUM(o.order_amount) > 100000
 ORDER BY SUM(o.order_amount) DESC
 ```
-**Q5. write a query to find orders that  were placed but not delivere, return each Restaurant name, city and number of not delivered orders**
+**Q5. write a query to find orders that  were placed but not delivered, return each Restaurant name, city and number of not delivered orders**
 ```sql
 SELECT
 r.restaurant_name,